2010 Israel–Lebanon border clash: Israel

 Prime Minister Benjamin Netanyahu said that he held the Lebanese government "directly accountable for this violent provocation against Israel."
 He also added that "Israel responded aggressively, and will do so in the future against any attempt to violate the quiet on [our] northern border, and attack residents of the north and the soldiers who are protecting them."

 Defense Minister Ehud Barak warned the Lebanese government against continuing to provoke IDF forces.
 He added that Israel would not tolerate any attacks on soldiers or citizens within its sovereign territory and also called on the international community to condemn the "criminal act carried out by the Lebanese army."
-He later added that "It was a very grave provocation and we reacted in a measured, just and immediate manner.
-Tuesday's incident was not programmed by the chiefs of staff of the Lebanese army in Beirut or by Hezbollah.
-I hope there will be no escalation, that we will have a calm summer and that things will return to normal."
-He also expressed concern that the United States and France had "provided sophisticated weapons to Lebanon which were used in Tuesday's incident and could fall into Hezbollah's hands."

 The Foreign Ministry labeled the incident a "severe violation of UN Security Council Resolution 1701" and only "one of many violations of Resolution 1701, the most severe of which is the massive rearmament of Hizbullah, including the rearmament of Hizbullah units in southern Lebanon."
 It declared, "Israel holds the Lebanese government responsible for the grave incident, and warns of the consequences should these continue."
 Foreign Minister Avigdor Lieberman "instructed the Israeli diplomatic delegation to the United Nations to file a protest with the UN Secretary General and the Security Council."

 Major General Gadi Eisenkot said "It was a planned ambush by a sniper unit ... this was a provocation by the Lebanese army.
 We view this fire was a highly grave incident.
 Our forces responded at once, and immediately after that we resorted to artillery and gunship fire."
 Israel also filed a complaint with the United Nations, alleging that Lebanese soldiers opened fire despite the IDF having informed UNIFIL forces in advance of its plan to cut down a tree along the border fence.